 Discogs uses the Goldmine Standard, a universally-accepted guideline for representing the condition of physical music.
-According to the Goldmine Standard, each vinyl and sleeve should be given a grade, that ranges from pristine Mint down to badly-damaged Poor/Fair.
-To determine the condition a vinyl record, you must grade it visually and, in most cases, play grade the record to give it one of eight ratings.
+According to the Goldmine Standard, each record and sleeve should be given a grade that ranges from the pristine Mint down to the badly-damaged Poor/Fair.
+You must give it a visual inspection and, in most cases, play the record to grade how it sounds.
+Below is a breakdown of the different conditions within the Goldmine Standard and what to look out for when you’re grading a record.

-Grading a vinyl record is inherently subjective, but knowing what to look for will help you accurately determine what condition a record is in.
-To visually grade a record, inspect the sleeve and any inserts (lyric sheets, posters, etc.) for ring wear, discoloration, sticker residue and seam splits.
-You will also need to inspect the vinyl surface for scratches and other imperfections.
+Inspect the sleeve and any inserts (lyric sheets, posters, etc.) for ring wear, discoloration, sticker residue, and seam-splits.
+Next, look at the vinyl surface for scratches and other imperfections.
 Visually inspecting a record is best done under a bright light positioned close to the vinyl surface.

-To play grade, you need to put the needle down and give it a spin.
+Put the needle down and give it a spin.
 Do you hear clicks, pops, or skipping?
+Make note of the different sounds and what side they correspond to.
 Read ahead to see what that means for the condition of the vinyl record.

 Near Mint (NM or M-)

 A nearly perfect record.
 A Near Mint (NM) record has more than likely never been played.
 The vinyl will play perfectly, with no imperfections during playback.
 The record should show no obvious signs of wear.
 The sleeve of a 45 of EP should have no more than the most minor defects, such as any sign of slight handling.
 The LP cover should have no creases, folds, seam-splits, cut-out holes, or other noticeable similar defects.
 The same should be true of any other inserts, such as posters, lyric sleeves, etc. Many dealers won’t give a grade higher than NM, implying (perhaps correctly) that no record is ever truly perfect.